venturec/SalesforceMetadataCSharp/Readme.txt

 If you want to use the PDF Parser, make sure to have the itextsharp.dll located in the same location as the executable.
 This library allows you to parse a PDF file as a flat text file and there is an option to include additional PDF text type values.
 These text type values allow you to import the flat file as a tab-delimited CSV file into a database table and query out the titles, sub-titles, etc. This helps when parsing through the Salesforce PDF Developer Docs to funnel down to the core pieces needed to build a code library, or at least that is what I've done with it.

+The itextsharp.dll is located in the References folder.

 /************ Setting up the security structure, selecting your default Metadata folders to be selected and encrypting the credentials to be stored on your machine ************/